UniMath/agda-unimath/src/group-theory/products-of-finite-sequences-of-elements-semigroups.lagda.md

 ## Idea

 The
-{{#concept "product operation" Disambiguation="of a finite sequence in a semigroup" WD="product" WDID=Q218005 Agda=product-fin-sequence-type-Semigroup}}
+{{#concept "product operation" Disambiguation="of a finite sequence in a semigroup" Agda=product-fin-sequence-type-Semigroup}}
 extends the binary operation on a [semigroup](group-theory.semigroups.md) `G` to any nonempty [finite sequence](lists.finite-sequences.md) of elements of `G`.